valesalmon/Labnotebook_Salmon/_posts/2024-04-12-PocID_COTS_RAPID.md

 Bands of ~1000 bp are present in all samples except the negative control for the mtORF amplicons.

 Bands of HMW were present for all of the gDNA.

+Amplified samples were saved in PCR plate for cleanup for mtORF For primer Sanger sequencing in 4°C fridge by PCR bench.